dwbrown/Markov/README.md

 DEBUGGING:

-In Debug Mode, a file "markov.log" will be created in the current working directory, which will contain the working string and the tranformation used for each transformation performed.
+If the "-debug" option is specified, a file "markov.log" will be created in the current working directory, which will contain the working string and the tranformation used for each transformation performed.
 In Unit Test mode, the debug output file will be reset before each input line is processed, so when the program exits the debug output file will